fifolio/Glori/README.md

   </li>
   <li>
     <a href="https://github.com/pmndrs/zustand">Zustand</a>:
     Zustand is a small, fast state management library for React.
-I used Zustand for state management in Glori due to its simplicity and efficiency in handling global state.
+I used Zustand for state management in Glori due to its simplicity and efficiency in handling global states.
   </li>
   <li>
     <a href="https://www.netlify.com/">Netlify</a>: